nikola-lazic/VB6-V-Belt-Drive-Calculator-and-3D-model-Generator/README.md

 ---

 ## **Tables and Diagrams**
 Calculation of the V-Belt drives requires using data from tables and diagrams.
-Good thing is that all of these data are implented into the software so user don't have to worry about that.
+Good thing is that all of these data are implemented into the software so user don't have to worry about that.
 For achieving this, I used:
 - GetData Graph Digitizer and
 - Wolfram Mathematica.